brootaylor/bostontparty-v2/src/_content/pages/activities/cowboy-riding-weekends.md

 ---

-## What do I need to bring?
+## Want to find out more?

+*Subject to availability at time of booking.*

 {{ imageNormal(
   "/assets/images/pages/activities/cowboy-weekends/cowboy-03.jpg",
-  "Two cowboys on their horses riding away",
-  "600",
+  "Three women on horseback riding up a grassy hill", "600",
   "400",
   "img-right",